AdobeDocs/pdfservices-api-documentation/src/pages/overview/legacy-documentation/pdf-electronic-seal-api/howtos/electronic-seal-api.md

 Specifies a supported digital signature format:

 * PADES : This is the latest and improved signature format which is more strict, concrete, and secure.
-For details, see <a href="../PDF_ISO_32000-2.pdf" target="_blank">ISO 32000-2</a> and <a href="../ETSI_EN_319_142-1.pdf" target="_blank">ETSI EN 319 142-1</a>.
+For details, see [ISO 32000-2](https://www.iso.org/standard/75839.html) and [ETSI EN 319 142-1](https://www.etsi.org/deliver/etsi_en/319100_319199/31914201/03.01.01_60/en_31914201v030101p.pdf).
 * PKCS7 : This signature format is less stringent than PADES since it permits more PDF changes without invalidating the digital signature.
 This is the default signature format.
-For details, see <a href="../PDF_ISO_32000-1.pdf" target="_blank">ISO 32000-1</a>.
+For details, see [ISO 32000-1](https://www.iso.org/standard/63534.html).

 ### Document Level Permission (_documentLevelPermission_)